sithhell/talks/cscs_19_10_18/slides.md

     &rArr; Decouple The HPX asynchronous programming model from the runtime --

-    &rArr; Create Building blocks for heterogeneous Execution of tasks
+    &rArr; Create Building blocks for heterogeneous execution of tasks (Executors)

 ---
 class: center, middle